• Skip to primary navigation

 Use a good amount of the sauce because it is so tasty.

-Finish by sprinkling on a little chopped parsley and serving on the baking sheet with extra blue cheese.
+Finish by sprinkling on a little chopped parsley and serving on the Baking Sheet with extra blue cheese.
+There is no need to plate the tenderloin toasts.
+They will get gobbled up, as will the extra blue cheese.

-By the time the filet mignon crostini is served, it is most likely room temperature and that makes no difference.
+By the time the filet mignon crostini is served, it is most likely room temperature, and that makes no difference.
 It tastes amazing.

-The meat is so tender and the horseradish and blue cheese are so good, that you should maybe plan on a second round of these beef tenderloin crostinis after the game is over.
+The meat is so tender and the horseradish and blue cheese are so good, that you should maybe plan on a second round of these Beef Tenderloin Crostinis after the game is over.

-Here are a few more appetizer ideas to try:
+Here are a few more Appetizer ideas to try:

 • Smoked Salmon and Dill Appetizer